6 Online Marketing Predictions for 2014

 Heading into 2014, an editorial calendar is an excellent idea to keep track of the new multi-channel marketing approach.
 This lets you plan your content efforts and define how each content asset will be promoted and distributed across your social networks, distribution channels, reformatted and repurposed, what ad campaigns are tied into specific events and channels… you get the idea.
 An editorial calendar, for many businesses, functions as an overall online marketing plan.

-See also Marketing for Professionals
+See also Inbound Marketing Vs Outbound Marketing

 Beyond these six predictions, one other thing is certain: The landscape of digital marketing will continue to evolve and become increasingly complex as the year goes on.
 Whatever plans you put in place to kick off 2014 as your best year yet, make sure they’re flexible.
 And above all, focus on what works for your business – not what’s trending at the moment.